Cattle

 In this event, the exhibitor is evaluated on their knowledge of and their ability to handle and maneuver their animal.

-The judge selects an overall champion across all types, breeds or genders of cattle.
+The judge selects an overall champion across all types or breeds of cattle.

-The judge selects an overall champion within a specific type, breed or gender of cattle.
+The judge selects an overall champion within a specific type or breed of cattle.